merefield/discourse-workflow/README.md

 - Consider making all worklow steps for a particular workflow a Subcategory within a single Category.
 Whilst this isn't necessary it will allow you to simply filter for that Category using existing Discourse Category drop-down in the Discovery list to see all the workflow instances for that specific workflow.
 - In the new Workflow Discovery list you can click on Workflow Name, Position or Step to visualise where that instance is along its path.

+# AI actions

+You can leverage AI to handle a step.
+You need a valid Open AI key added to Workflow settings.
+You must enable AI on the step.
+You must also write a prompt that must include {{options}} to let the AI know what options it has and {{topic}} to include the content.

+Example prompt:

+"your options are {{options}}. if the following text states it is delicious, please accept, otherwise reject. {{topic}} answer with one word from those options"